DevecorSoft/blog/cn/devecor/blog/notes-github-actions.md

 | pip, pipenv      | setup-python               |
 | gradle, maven    | setup-java                 |
 | ruby gems        | setup-ruby                 |

+> :memo: **Note:** if changes happens your project configuration file (package.json, pom.xml, build.gradle.kts, etc.) in each commit, you ain't gonna benefit from caching since you'll obtain a new key form the result of `hashFiles`, which causes you always store data and never load from caches.

 ### 3. Workflow badges